 What is ultrasound?

 Ultrasound uses high frequency sound waves to see internal structures of the body.
 A hand held 'transducer' sends a brief pulse of sound into the body.
-When this sound reaches an internal structure it sends back a little echo.
-These echoes are seen as the images on the monitor of the ultrasound machine
+When this sound reaches an internal structure it sends back an echo.
+These echoes are seen as the images on the monitor of the ultrasound machine.

 Is the ultrasound safe?